suriyun-production/mmorpg-kit-docs/docs/pages/030-server-command-line-argument.md

 #### Central Server Configs

 *   `-centralAddress`, this will change chat, map spawner and map server's `Central Network Address` config
-*   `-centralPort`, this will change central server's `Network Port` config and change chat, map spawner and map server's `Central Network Port` config
+*   `-centralPort`, this will change central server's `Network Port` config.
+*   `-clusterPort`, this will change cluster server's port and change map spawner and map server's `Cluster Server Port` config
 *   `-centralMaxConnections`, this will change central server's `Max Connections` config

 #### Map Spawn Server Configs

 *   `-mapSpawnPort`, this will change map spawn server's `Network Port` config
-*   `-mapSpawnMaxConnections`, this will change map spawn server's `Max Connections` config
 *   `-spawnExePath`, this will change map spawn server's `Exe Path` config
 *   `-notSpawnInBatchMode`, this will change map spawn server's `Not Spawn In Batch Mode` config to `true`
 *   `-spawnStartPort`, this will change map spawn server's `Start Port`